abhiabhi0/obsidan-programmerCave/LLD/07 - Creational Design Patterns - Singleton and Builder.md

 ### Solution

-- is a **creational design pattern** that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+- is a **creational design pattern** that lets you <mark class="hltr-g">ensure that a class has only one instance, while providing a global access point to this instance</mark>.
 - To implement the Singleton patter, the following steps are required:
   - **Constructor hiding**:
-	- The constructor of the singleton class should be private or protected.
+	- The <mark class="hltr-o">constructor of the singleton class should be private or protected</mark>.
 	- This will prevent other classes from instantiating the singleton class.
   - **Global access point**:
 	- The singleton class should provide a global access point to get the instance of the singleton class.